 10 Best Bike Helmets for Babies & Toddlers

-We’ve personally tested over 70 bike helmets to help track down the best toddler bike helmet and baby bike helmet!
-From rides in bike trailers to child bike seats and balance bikes, we’ve piled up the miles with our own pack of baby and toddler bike testers.
-Unlike other websites, we don’t just compile our lists via Google – we’ve actually used and tested each helmet!
+We’ve personally tested over 70 helmets to find the best bike helmets for babies and toddlers.
+From family rides in bike trailers and child bike seats, to independently riding on a balance bike, we’ve piled up the miles with our own pack of baby and toddler bike testers.

-We all know that toddlers and babies can be quite particular, especially about helmets!
-But getting in the habit of always putting a helmet on your baby or toddler could literally save your child’s life.
-As a result, we’ve made sure the helmets on our list are not only safe and offered a great fit, but were also comfortable.
+We all know that little ones can be quite particular, especially about helmets!
+But getting in the habit of always putting on a helmet could literally save your child’s life.
+As a result, we’ve made sure the helmets on our list are not only safe and offer a great fit, but also comfortable.

 Two toddlers wearing bike helmets.
 One is wearing a pink Giro Scamp.
 The other is wearing a Strawberry Nutcase Baby Nutty.